al-martyn1/dotNutRefManEn/DotNut/BinaryData.md

 [DotNut.BinaryData.toArray](../DotNut/BinaryData/toArray.md) - ![__BRIEF]

-**tostring** - Convert the value to string and returns it.
+**tostring** - Convert the value to string and returns it, see [squirrel manual](http://squirrel-lang.org/squirreldoc/reference/language/builtin_functions.html#string) for details.
 Exposed for compatibility with built-in types.
 The toString() function has also been implemented to comply with camelCase naming convetions.